Tis the season for crib sheets and caffeine! This has to be one the craziest times of the year – EXAMS!

 Just like many university students, I am currently in the middle of my exam period.
 Fortunately, my exam schedule has allowed me to come home for a few days in between.
 This time at home has been a great break from the stress-filled, student coma I was in.
 With proper meals and sleep, this time at home has given me some much needed mental clarity.

-Bringing my studies up North with me, has given me a new outlook on this exam season.
-University is hard, and there is no denying that it is designed to push students academically, socially and physically to their limits.
-For many, the end goal is a degree and to become successful in anything you chose to do.
+University is hard, and there is no denying that it is designed to push students academically, socially and physically, to their limits.
+For many, the end goal is a degree.
 But what if you don’t make it out the other side?
 Nobody seems to talk about that.

 As a particularly motivated individual, university nearly killed my ambition.
 Looking back at my first year of university, it was filled with so many challenges, both inside and outside the classroom.
 I remember sitting in my high school classroom and hearing guest speakers talk about how my academic average will drop significantly in university.
-Me, being a naïve overachiever, I of course thought that this would NEVER happen to me.
+Me, being a naïve overachiever, of course thought that this would NEVER happen to me.

 After all, I was used to getting high grades and I didn’t see that changing anytime soon.
 I learnt VERY quickly in university, this was not the case.
 Classes were longer and mentally draining.
 Professors provided little guidance.
 The content was challenging.
 For the first time in my academic career, I felt unprepared and inadequate.
 Of course, my grades did drop, significantly.
-But for me, the hardest part of this was not the grade drop itself, but the self-doubt that always followed.
+But for me, the hardest part was not the grade drop itself, but the self-doubt that always followed.
 I felt defeated, was I even smart enough to be here?
 What if I fail this class?
 Why am I not doing as well as other people in the course?
 I quickly entered a vortex of self-damaging negativity.